okaforoa/spotify-aws-data-engineering-project/README.md

-# Spotify End-To-End Data Engineering Project
+# Spotify AWS Data Engineering Project

 ### Introduction
 In this project, I built an ETL (Extract, Transform, Load) pipeline using the Spotify Web API on AWS (Amazon Web Services).
 The pipeline retrieves data from the Spotify Web API, transforms it to a desired format, and loads it into an AWS data store.